Orville Schell: Views on China

 Schell first visited the People's Republic of China in 1974, during the last years of Mao Zedong.
 After Mao's death, Schell wrote: "He conceived of the Chinese revolution, and then helped cause it to happen.
 And, in the process, the thought of Chairman Mao became inculcated in almost every Chinese.
 The word almost literally became flesh.
 And it seemed clear, even before Mao died, that his death could not erase the way in which he had almost become transubstantiated in his people."

 In 2004 Schell called China's Communist-Capitalist mix "Leninist capitalism".

-In an interview with Terri Gross of NPR's Fresh Air broadcast November 19, 2009, Schell stated that whether or not China's "autocratic capitalism" could deliver economic growth better than democracy was a question he faced "with some trepidation."
+In an interview with Terry Gross of NPR's Fresh Air broadcast November 19, 2009, Schell stated that whether or not China's "autocratic capitalism" could deliver economic growth better than democracy was a question he faced "with some trepidation."
 He suggests the Chinese form of government may be more adaptive than democracy because it is not encumbered by the special interest power blocs found in the United States, and can sometimes be able to act more decisively to deal with the complexities of the world of today, although it can also more quickly implement poor decisions.
 But, he emphasized that he personally preferred living in an open society.

 After Xi Jinping's ascension to power in 2013, Schell has become increasingly critical of China's authoritarian model of governance, and in 2020 wrote an essay about the "death of engagement" between the US and China.